Club Rules & Constitution

 6. (1) No craft whatsoever shall encroach within the barriers around the heronry island and there should be no unauthorised landing on the heronry island.
 (2) Every care must be taken to avoid any litter whatsoever and in particular food scraps being left on any of the land surrounding the reservoir.
 (3) No member or guest of the Club shall be permitted to use or land on the embankment South of the transverse fence.

-7. All members are required as a condition of membership to volunteer for a minimum number of duties involved in running the club.
+7. All members are requested as a condition of membership to volunteer for a minimum number of duties involved in running the club.
 These are duties related to Race Organisation and catering duties.
 The exact number will be determined by the committee on an annual basis and published with the duties rota.
+Members not able to do duties for specific reasons can be accommodated after discussion with our duty co-ordinator.

 8. It is the responsibility of the last Member leaving the premises to see that the Clubhouse, Changing Rooms and gates are left secure.